gjohl/gjohl.github.io/plan.md

 - Leadership - teams of teams by Stanley mchrystal; Start with Why: How Great Leaders Inspire Everyone to Take Action by Simon Sinek
 - Networking - how to be a power connector by Judy Robinett
 - Fundraising - crack the funding code by Judy Robinett; venture deals by Brad Feld; the art of startup fundraising by Alejandro Cremades; the startup checklist by David Rose
+- Marketing - 22 immutable laws of marketing?
+- Public Speaking - Steal the show by Michael Port?

 ### Software
 Done:
 - SQL - Udemy course
 - Software architecture - Udemy course
 - System design - Udemy course
+- AWS solutions architect Udemy course
+- Cracking the coding interview
+- Data structures and algorithms

 In progress:
-- AWS solutions architect Udemy course

 To Do:
 - Docker - Udemy course

 Backlog:
 - Game development - Unity udemy course
-- Cracking the coding interview
-- Data structures and algorithms https://allendowney.github.io/DSIRP/
 - Devops - Continuous deployment book

 ### Engineering/maths